SuperOfficeDocs/superoffice-docs/user-guide/en/user/getting-started/adjusting-column-widths.md

 You can set columns widths to be adjusted automatically according to the content of the columns.
 When columns are added or removed, all column widths will be adjusted to a best fit every time.
 If there are too many columns to fit within the available space, a horisontal scrollbar will be displayed.

 1. Go to the section tab you want to edit.
-2. Click ![icon][media] on the far right of the column headers in a section tab.
+2. Click ![icon][img1] on the far right of the column headers in a section tab.
 A dialog is displayed.
 3. Select **Auto-fit column width**.
 4. Click **OK**.